zaiisao/Documentation/en/Interactive Broadcast/custom_video_android.md

 ## Consideration

 Customizing the audio/video source and renderer is an advanced feature provided by Agora SDK.
+Ensure that you are experienced in audio and video application development.